 Here you will find a helpful cheat sheet for volunteers to better understand the role of each of their staff people.
 You can find who the specific individual contacts are for your team in the Team Directory widget on MyAFS.

 Who Do I Contact?

 Below you will find a brief description of the most frequently-contacted staff roles at AFS-USA.
 If you are unsure of who to contact, no problem!
 Just send an email to AskAFS@afsusa.org, and we will make sure your message gets to the correct person.

-As of June 2020 each region has a Regional Field Specialist (VSS+HPS).
-There is also a Regional Director for every two regions and a Participant Support Specialist for every three regions.
+As of June 2020 there is one Regional Director for every two regions and one Participant Support Specialist for every three regions.
 Below are some of the reasons you may contact these staff members:

 Regional Field Specialist / Hosting Programs Specialists (HPS))

 - Engages volunteers to identify and screen families for hosted students before students arrive